 The sum of these five salaries is $264,000.
 Divide that by the number of data points (five) and you get an average or mean salary of $52,800.

-In its absolute simplest terms, the median is the middle value of a series of values laid out in numerical order.
-It’s the middle point of the data set.
-Half of the values will be less than the median, and half will be higher than the median.
-Let’s use the same example of the accounting department above to determine the median.
+The median is the middle value of a series of values laid out in numerical order.
+It is the middle point of the data set; it’s also known as the midpoint.
+Half of the values in your list will be less than the median, and half will be higher than the median.
+Let’s use the example of the accounting department above to determine the median.

 The first step in determining a median is to put the values in order from lowest to highest.
 So our list of data would look like this: